Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Concluding remarks

 \section{Concluding remarks}

 PDE simulations based on mesh-based numerical methods have become essential in various applications, ranging from engineering to health care.
-In this paper, we propose a new surrogate model for expensive PDE simulations that simultaneously emulates the simulation outputs across many mesh nodes.
+In this paper, we propose a new surrogate model for expensive PDE boundary value problems that simultaneously emulates the PDE solutions over a spatial domain.
 An important innovation of this work lies in its incorporation of mesh node locations into a statistical model, forming a mixture model that compromises the bias-variance trade-off in the context of many outputs.
 Furthermore, we develop a rigorous theoretical error analysis for the proposed emulator, which provides an important insight about its uncertainty quantification.
 Three real examples show that the method not only has advantages in prediction accuracy, but also enables discovery of interesting physics by interpreting the mixture clusters.

 The proposed method shows several avenues for future research.
 First, in addition to the fine mesh in a spatial domain, the proposed method can be modified for simulations having fine grids over both the spatial and temporal domains.
 This can be naturally done by incorporating the time information into the latent model \eqref{eq:nodedist} to segment the temporal domain, and it is conceivable that the resulting clustering structures can reveal interesting \textit{dynamic} features.
 Second, although the method developed herein assumes that the mesh specifications are identical across different input settings, the proposed method can be modified to tackle different mesh specifications.
-This can be done by utilizing the idea of \textit{common grid} by \cite{mak2017efficient}, which first identifies the densest grid among the training simulations and treats it as the common reference, and then interpolates output data onto this grid.
-This ensures the output data is realized over a common set of mesh nodes for all the training simulations.
+This can be done by utilizing the idea of \textit{common grid} by \cite{mak2017efficient}.
+Specifically, we recommend first determining a common grid, denoted as $\bar{\mathbf{S}}=(\bar{\mathbf{s}}_1,\ldots,\bar{\mathbf{s}}_N)^T$, which serves as a reference for predictions.
+By evaluating training outputs $u_N(\bar{\mathbf{s}}_j;\mathbf{x}_i)$ for each $i=1,\ldots,n$ and $j=1,\ldots,N$ via \eqref{PDEnum}, we can subsequently model $\{u_N(\bar{\mathbf{s}}_j;\mathbf{x})\}_{j=1,\ldots,N}$ as an \texttt{mcGP}, as introduced in Section \ref{secMethod}.
+This strategy enables predictions at untried points $\mathbf{x}\in\chi$ on the common grid $\bar{\mathbf{S}}$.
 Lastly, it is worthwhile investigating the incorporation of the boundary conditions into the proposed model as in \cite{tan2018gaussian,tan2018gaussianss}, to further improve the prediction accuracy.
 We leave these to our future work.

 \textbf{Supplemental Materials} Additional supporting materials can be found in Supplemental Materials, including the detailed derivations for Algorithm \ref{alg:variationalEM}, the derivation of \eqref{eq:postvar}, the detailed error analysis in Section \ref{secError}, and the \textsf{R} code for reproducing the results in Section \ref{secnum}.